What Is Attachment Style? Understanding The Four Different Types Of Attachment

 What is attachment theory?

 The original attachment theory is thought by many to have developed in the 1960s, based on the joint work of John Bowlby and Mary Ainsworth.
-Both researchers were documented to have studied the relationship between parenting styles, as well as children’s sense of attachment to their primary caregivers.
+Both researchers were documented to have studied the relationship between parenting styles, as well as children’s earliest emotional bonds and sense of attachment to their primary caregivers.

 According to the American Psychological Association (APA), attachment theory generally argues that humans can have an evolutionary need to form close emotional bonds with significant people in their lives.